German submarine U-38 (1938): Seventh patrol

-For her first patrol from Lorient and her seventh overall, U-38 would again be under the command of Heinrich Liebe.
-She departed on 25 September, for the Northwest Approaches.
-She would attack five ships on this patrol, sinking four of them.
-On 1 October, the British motor freighter MV Highland Patriot was torpedoed.
-After two weeks of no victories, U-38 was successful against the Greek steam freighter SS Aenos on 17 October, sailing as part of Convoy SC 7, from Sydney, Nova Scotia to England.
-The following day, the British steam freighter SS Carsbreck was damaged, but not sunk, while traveling with the SC 7 convoy from Sydney to Grimsby, England.
-On 19 October, two ships were hit, both sailing as part of the HX 79 convoy: the Dutch SS Bilderdijk and the British steam freighter SS Matheran.
-Following these victories, U-38 returned to Lorient on 24 October 1940.
+For her first patrol from Lorient and her seventh overall, U-38 was again under the command of Heinrich Liebe.
+She left on 25 September, for the Northwest Approaches.
+She attacked five ships on this patrol, sinking four of them.
+On 1 October, the British cargo motor ship Highland Patriot was torpedoed.
+After two weeks of no victories, U-38 was successful against the Greek cargo steamship Aenos on 17 October, sailing as part of Convoy SC 7, from Sydney, Nova Scotia to England.
+The next day she damaged but failed to sink the British cargo steamship Carsbreck, which was part of Convoy SC 7 from Sydney to Grimsby, England.
+On 19 October she hit two cargo steamships, both members of Convoy HX 79: the Dutch Bilderdijk and British Matheran.
+After these victories, U-38 returned to Lorient on 24 October 1940.

 Eighth patrol

-U-38 would depart Lorient with Liebe in command once again on 18 December 1940.
-The eighth war patrol of her career would involve operations again in the Northwest Approaches.
-During this patrol, the submarine would hit and sink two ships.
-On 27 December, U-38 destroyed the British ship SS Waiotira, and on 31 December, she sank the Swedish motor freighter SS Valparaiso, sailing as part of the HX 97 convoy from Halifax to Glasgow.
+U-38 left Lorient with Liebe in command once again on 18 December 1940.
+The eighth war patrol of her career involved operations again in the Northwest Approaches.
+During this patrol, the submarine hit and sank two ships.
+On 27 December, U-38 sank the British ship Waiotira, and on 31 December, she sank the Swedish cargo motor ship Valparaiso, which was part of Convoy HX 97 from Halifax to Glasgow.
 U-38 returned to port on 22 January 1941.

 Ninth patrol

-U-38 would spend two and a half months in port, before leaving for operations off the west coast of Africa on 9 April 1941.
-This would prove to be her most successful patrol, with the sinking of eight ships.
-On 4 May, the Swedish steam freighter SS Japan was torpedoed while traveling with Convoy OB 310 from England to the United States.
-The following day, the British motor freighter MV Queen Maud was hit and sunk.
-On 23 May, the Dutch motor freighter SS Berhala was sunk while traveling with the Convoy OB 318, from England to America.
-The British steam freighter SS Vulcain was torpedoed and sunk on 24 May.
-Six days later, on 29 May, the British steam freighter SS Tabaristan was another victim.
-The following day the destruction continued, the British steam freighter SS Empire Protector was sent to the bottom, as was the Norwegian steam freighter SS Rinda on the 31st.
-The eighth and final ship sunk during U-38 ninth patrol was the British cargo steamship Kingston Hill on 8 June.
+U-38 spent two and a half months in port, before leaving for operations off the west coast of Africa on 9 April 1941.
+This was her most successful patrol, sinking eight ships.
+On 4 May she torpedoed the Swedish cargo steamship Japan, which was in Convoy OB 310 from England to the United States.
+The next day she hit and sank the British cargo motor ship Queen Maud.
+On 23 May she sank the Dutch cargo motor ship Berhala, which was part of Convoy OB 318 from England to America.
+She torpedoed and sank the British cargo steamship Vulcain on 24 May.
+Six days later, on 29 May, she sank the British cargo steamship Tabaristan.
+She sank the British cargo steamship Empire Protector the next day, and the Norwegian cargo steamship Rinda on the 31st.
+The eighth and final ship that U-38 sank on her ninth patrol was the British cargo steamship Kingston Hill on 8 June.
 The boat then returned to Lorient on 29 June 1941, after spending eleven and a half weeks at sea.

 Tenth patrol

-For the first time in her career, U-38 would head to sea with a new commander, Korvettenkapitän Heinrich Schuch.
+For the first time in her career, U-38 put to sea with a new commander, Korvettenkapitän Heinrich Schuch.
 She left on 6 August, for a five-week patrol in the North Atlantic.
-During this time one ship was hit, the Panamanian steam freighter SS Longtanker on 18 August.
+During this time one ship was hit, the Panamanian cargo steamship Longtanker on 18 August.
 U-38 returned to Lorient on 14 September 1941.